- 1 Kanchipuram Idli At My Place

-Also since I make it as a snacky thing we eat it with tomato chutney or coconut chutney or simply tomato ketchup or gun powder.
+- If you are having it as a snack then serve it with tomato chutney or coconut chutney or simply tomato ketchup or gun powder.

 I prefer making these with Chiroti Rawa or say fine semolina.
 However, when I don't have it then I use normal semolina also.

-If possible use sour curd.
-I normally keep whey (water drained from curd) stored in a bottle in my refrigerator and use it. the whey gives excellent results.
+No, you need curd in this recipe.
+Also, If possible use sour curd.
+I normally keep Whey (water drained while making hung curd) stored in a bottle in my refrigerator and use it.
+The whey gives excellent results.

 Though it is made instantly it is better if you soak the semolina batter for at least 10 minutes.